ActionScript

-Beginning with Flash CS3, Flash uses ActionScript 3.0 which is like Java whereas Flash 8 used ActionScript 2.0 which is like JavaScript.
-When one creates a new file in CS3 and later, one chooses between ActionScript 2.0 and 3.0.
-This writeup addresses ActionScript 3.0
+ActionScript has been the scripting language in Flash through Flash CS6.
+Beginning with Flash CS3, Flash used ActionScript 3.0 whereas Flash 8 used ActionScript 2.0..
+When one creates a new file in CS3 through CS6, one chooses between ActionScript 2.0 and 3.0.

 ActionScript 3.0 Elements

 This is doing two things.
 The use of the var keyword means that we are declaring a variable (score) to be of a certain type (Number).
-Secondly, this is assigning the value 0 to the variable.
-If one has already declared a variable, one does the assignment without the var keyword, e.g.
+Secondly, this is assigning the value 3 to the variable.
+Alternatively, one can do these two steps separately, i.e.

 The use of the double quotes denotes a string value